harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/builds/run-jenkins-jobs-in-cd-pipelines.md

 You can use runtime inputs or expressions for the Jenkins connector and job name.

-Go to [Fixed Values, Runtime Inputs, and Expressions](../../../platform/20_References/runtime-inputs.md) for more information.
+Go to [fixed values, runtime inputs, and expressions](/docs/platform/references/runtime-inputs/) for more information.

 ## Job parameters